-- This platform would enhance, expand, and strengthen care coordination for HCBS members by allowing for a resource directory of services as well as enabling care teams to know if the service was received and the results of the intervention, following a referral.
+- Establish a "Closed-loop referral" technology-enabled workflow that provides real-time view of the status of the patient, while exchanging data amongst team, assigning tasks, and reporting on outcomes.
+A closed-loop referral is one that successfully secures the right resources for patients at the right time, ensuring that the patients' needs are met. - This platform would enhance, expand, and strengthen care coordination for HCBS members by allowing for a resource directory of services as well as enabling care teams to know if the service was received and the results of the intervention, following a referral.
 Activities would also expand, enhance, and strengthen services received by HCBS members and identify additional service needs, connecting members to the appropriate providers. - Activities are targeted at providers delivering services that are listed in Appendix B of the State Medicaid Director Letter (SMDL) or that could be listed in Appendix B. These providers are not delivering institutional Long-Term Services and Supports, or other medical or behavioral health services not listed in Appendix B (e.g., acute care hospital, primary care). - This activity is not considered to be administrative in nature; this represents a one-time funding opportunity through the enhanced HCBS FMAP dollars and does not require a sustainability plan. - Estimated total expenditures are \$5,700,000 in Year 2 and \$5,000,000 in Year 3 with the state share funding by the HCBS FMAP dollars to be \$570,000 in Year 2 and \$1,250,000 in Year 3. - Proposal N.9.
 Expand Education and Outreach to those who may qualify for Community Based Services (Phase 3) to strengthen HCBS delivery.
-(Under CMS Review) - Quarterly Update for FY 2022 Q4: HSD has not completed any additional planning or actions toward implementation of this activity in this quarter.
-Additional updates will be provided in subsequent quarterly submissions. - Activity Description: - Develop promotional materials to inform potential applicants of the Community Benefit Program (MLTSS), including available services and how to enroll. - This proposal expands HCBS by outreaching to potential recipients, with the goal of bringing more members into the Community Benefit program. - This activity is not considered to be administrative in nature; this represents a one-time funding opportunity through the enhanced HCBS FMAP dollars and does not require a sustainability plan. - Activities are targeted at MLTSS members who may be eligible for services that are listed in Appendix B of the State Medicaid Director Letter (SMDL) or that could be listed in Appendix B. These services do not include institutional Long-Term Services and Supports.
+(CMS approval 5/18/22) - Quarterly Update for Q1 FY 2023: HSD has not completed any additional planning or actions toward implementation of this activity in this quarter.
+Additional updates will be provided in subsequent quarterly submissions. - Quarterly Update for Q4 FY 2022: HSD has not completed any additional planning or actions toward implementation of this activity in this quarter.
+Additional updates will be provided in subsequent quarterly submissions.

+- Develop promotional materials to inform potential applicants of the Community Benefit Program (MLTSS), including available services and how to enroll. - This proposal expands HCBS by outreaching to potential recipients, with the goal of bringing more members into the Community Benefit program.

-Estimated total expenditures are \$373,333 in Year 2 and \$326,667 in Year 3 with the state share funding by the HCBS FMAP dollars to be \$93,184 in Year 2 and \$87,351 in Year 3.
+- This activity is not considered to be administrative in nature; this represents a one-time funding opportunity through the enhanced HCBS FMAP dollars and does not require a sustainability plan. - Activities are targeted at MLTSS members who may be eligible for services that are listed in Appendix B of the State Medicaid Director Letter (SMDL) or that could be listed in Appendix B. These services do not include institutional Long-Term Services and Supports. - Estimated total expenditures are \$373,333 in Year 2 and \$326,667 in Year 3 with the state share funding by the HCBS FMAP dollars to be \$93,184 in Year 2 and \$87,351 in Year 3.